-9 Creative Interactive Posts Ideas to Boost Your Facebook Engagement
+15 Fun Interactive Facebook Posts Ideas to Boost Engagement

 Is your Facebook business page feeling a little slow?
 Are your users ignoring your posts or failing to interact?
-If so, it’s time for you to expand your Facebook content strategy to include fun and engaging interactive posts.
+If so, it’s time for you to expand your social media marketing on Facebook to include fun and engaging interactive Facebook posts.

-Facebook marketing has become a foundational part of every marketer’s content strategy.
+Facebook marketing has become a foundational part of every marketer’s content strategy as part of their social media marketing.
 A business’ Facebook page is a great way to build and reach a broad audience without breaking your budget.
 However, it’s not enough to create generic posts anymore.

 Users want engaging and fun posts that draw their interest.